Akif9748/akf-forum/README.md

 - app.param for users in API
 - message counts for API
 - ZATEN SİLİNDİ BU KİŞİ & MESAJ
+- about me button not working
+- delete thread for threads area
+- delete admin request, moreover, add it to user patch delete 😳

 ### API
 | To do | Is done?